cinemascience/cinema_movie/README.md

 $ ./simple_movie
 ```

-# In Progress:
+# To Do:

-Development of more complex scripts to make and direct a movie along multiple axis (e.g., multiple views) is underway.
+- Development of more complex scripts to make and direct a movie along multiple axes (e.g., multiple views).